Been-H/fps-movement-unity/README.md

 11. Moved movement code to fixedUpdate
 12. Renamed/moved/removed some functions
 12. Renamed/moved/removed some variables
-13. Added ComponentMenu header for inspector
 14. Combined crouch and uncrouch together into one function
+15. Added pictures for setup